dazinator/Dazinator.AspNetCore.Authorization/README.md

 ```

 By sticking to this pattern, consumers of your provider will have the most flexibility.
-They can register it with any provider they want as the fallback, for example the Default provider:
+They can either register it with any provider they want as the fallback, for example the Default provider:

 ```csharp